When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Can I have a pina colana, a banana daiquiri, and I'll take a regular daiquiri and I'll take a strawberry daiquiri.

-I made the best strawberry daiquaries.
+I made the best strawberry daiquiris.

 Take real strawberries, you fill it up halfway in the blender.

-Then you put in a little bit of heavy cream, just so it goes from a dark red color to a little lightish pink color.
+Then you put in a little bit of heavy cream just so it goes from a dark red color to a little lightish pink color.

 It really makes a big difference.